-(b) Estimated balances for June 30, 2002 and subsequent months include as an assumption only 20% of the amount estimated to be available for the local government investment pool.
+(b) Estimated balances for April 30, 2002 and succeeding months include only 20% of the amount estimated to be available for the local government investment pool.
 The local government investment pool is composed of funds deposited by local units of government that may be withdrawn without notice.
 Balances in the local government investment pool the past five years have ranged from a low of \$2.096 million on November 14, 1997 to a high of \$4.518 billion on August 9, 2001.
-Under Section 20.002 (11), Wisconsin Statutes, interfund borrowing is limited to 5% of the total general-purpose revenue appropriations then in effect and an additional 3% for a period of up to 30 days.
-Based on the revised general fund condition statement provided by the Legislative Fiscal Bureau in January 2002, the 5% amount was \$569 million for fiscal year 2001-02, and based on the budget reform bill for the 2001-03 biennium, as signed into law, is approximately \$551 million for fiscal year 2002-03.
-The additional 3% amount for a period of up to 30 days was \$341 million for fiscal year 2001-02 and is approximately \$331 million for fiscal year 2002-03.
+Under Section 20.002 (11), Wisconsin Statutes, interfund borrowing is limited to 5% of the total general-purpose revenue appropriations then in effect, which based on the 2001-2002 budget is approximately \$571 million, and an additional 3% (approximately \$343 million) for a period of up to 30 days.